sabina0009/rl-tetris/README.md

 gym_simpletetris (adapted version)
 ```

-Adapted versions of gym_simpletetris can be downloaded from https://github.com/sabina0009/gym-simpletetris following instructions on how to clone the repository on README.md
+Adapted version of gym_simpletetris can be downloaded from https://github.com/sabina0009/gym-simpletetris following instructions on how to clone the repository on README.md